Ljyustc/FOMAS/README.md

 formula_variant.txt: collection of 46 commonsense math formulas and their variants
 ```

-To get the annotated dataset, please contact us with email: jy251198@mail.ustc.edu.cn.
+To visit the annotated dataset, please contact us with email: jy251198@mail.ustc.edu.cn.

 ### Running